 Year 1 will be practising reading fluently in their phonics sessions.
 They will be using texts from Sounds Write to support their units of learning.

-> Children in Years 2 - 6 have 4 reading lessons each week, on top of English lessons.
+Children in Years 2 - 6 have 4 reading lessons each week, on top of English lessons.
+In Year 2, the children have phonics, reading and English lessons each week.
 We have developed individual types of reading sessions that touch on different aspects of reading, that meets the needs of our children, depending on their capability and needs.

-> There are 3 different types of reading sessions that the children will participate in:
+There are 3 different types of reading sessions that the children will participate in:

 - Fluency Reading